Thomas Samuel Binns, M.Sci.

 — Supervisor: Prof. Wolf-Julian Neumann

-For the project of my Ph.D.
-Fellowship, I am investigating oscillatory connectivity in invasive recordings of brain activity from Parkinson's disease patients to identify biomarkers for use in next-generation deep brain stimulation treatment paradigms.
-I have presented posters of results at the International Basal Ganglia Society Conference XIV and the Second Expert Summit on the Future of Deep Brain Stimulation .
+For the project of my PhD, I am investigating oscillatory connectivity in invasive recordings of brain activity from Parkinson's disease patients to identify biomarkers for use in next-generation deep brain stimulation treatment paradigms (see my pre-print in revision at Nature Communications, Binns et al., DOI: 10.1101/2024.04.14.586969 for results).
 Furthermore, I have written and contributed to open-source packages, making the advanced signal analysis techniques which I am using in my project available to the wider community (see my open-source software work for more information).
 Through this project, I am further developing my signal analysis and Python programming skills, gaining experience with open-source software development, as well as gaining an in-depth understanding of movement disorders and brain-computer interfaces.

 03/2022 - Present